What’s for dinner?

 In hotels, your delivery will go to the reception.
 If it’s a nice hotel they will bring it up to your room for you.
 However, sometimes you will have to collect it from the front desk yourself.

-This limits the non-residents entering a community and, I suppose, is faster for the delivery drivers.
+This prevents non-residents from entering a community and, I suppose, is faster for the delivery drivers.

 Usually a picture of your delivery will be uploaded to the app and the receipt attached to the bag should have your name on it.

-What’s the cost to use Meituan and Ele.me?
+What’s the cost to use food delivery apps in China?

 Enjoying takeaway food in China and not cooking!
 Image supplied by Olivia Seaton-Hill.